Xpra-org/xpra/docs/Usage/Security.md

 ## Diagnostics
 Debugging tools and diagnostics can sometimes be at odds with good security practices.
-When that happens, we [err on the side of caution](https://github.com/Xpra-org/xpra/issues/1939)
+When that happens, we usually [err on the side of caution](https://github.com/Xpra-org/xpra/issues/1939) but not always when it affects usability: [http scripts information disclosure](https://github.com/Xpra-org/xpra/pull/3156)

 ## Tests
 Although the test coverage is not as high as we would like, there are comprehensive unit tests that test individual narrow code paths and other tests that will exercise the client and server code end-to-end, including the network layer.